poemm/testnet/c_cpp_guide.md

 ## Basic Step-by-Step Guide

-First build the latest version of LLVM.

-Aside: If you wish to use C/C++ standard libraries, then build the version of LLVM in the Advanced section below.
+First let's build the latest version of LLVM.
+Note: this section of the document allows you to build LLVM without any standard libraries.
+If you wish to use C/C++ standard libraries, then build the version of LLVM in the Advanced section below.
 That version can also be used here.

 ```sh
 # checkout LLVM, clang, and lld